 Sharona Whisler is the founder of Chizuk, a support group for Jewish women struggling with infertility in South Florida.
 She believes in the peer support model as a source for emotional strength.
 Sharona’s parents found comfort in Resolve support groups during their own struggles to get pregnant with her and her triplet siblings and were able to direct her to the same resource when she and her husband began facing their own fertility struggles .
 Sharona found comfort in connecting with other women who understood the emotional and physical pain associated with infertility during the 3 years until she got pregnant with her daughter through IVF, and continues to facilitate Chizuk meetings every month.
 She is honored to be a part of the Uprooted Team and looks forward to the positive impact Uprooted will have in the lives of so many who are suffering.

 My husband and I struggled with unexplained fertility for 4.5 years before having our first child, Eliana, via gestational surrogate.
 There were many years of sadness, failed IVFs and finally elation with the joy of finally becoming a parent.
 2.8 years later our daughter Mia was born via our same surrogate.
-We live in Minneapolis with our two angels (10 & 8) and our dog Jojo.
-I work for Shire in biotech sales.
+We live in Minneapolis with our two angels (11 & 8) and our dog Jojo.
+I have a Master’s in Education and was a bilingual Spanish teacher before having children.
+Since having children, I have been working in medical sales and currently work in Biotechnology at Shire specializing in rare disease.
 I look forward to giving back to others struggling with fertility to make the journey less lonely and isolating.